 The seasons are marked by solstices and equinoxes — astronomical terms that relate to Earth’s tilt.

 The solstices mark the points at which the poles are tilted at their maximum toward or away from the sun.
 This is when the difference between the daylight hours and the nighttime hours is most acute.
 The solstices occur each year on June 20 or 21 and Dec.
 21 or 22, and represent the official start of the summer and winter seasons.

 The vernal equinox and autumnal equinox herald the beginning of spring and fall, respectively.
 At these times of the year, the sun appears to be directly over Earth’s equator, and the lengths of the day and the night are equal over most of the planet.

 On March 20 or 21 of each year, the Northern Hemisphere reaches the vernal equinox and enjoys the signs of spring.
 At the same time, the winds turn colder in the Southern Hemisphere as the autumnal equinox sets in.

 The year's other equinox occurs on Sept.
 22 or 23, when summer fades to fall in the north, and winter’s chill starts giving way to spring in the south.

 From year to year, there is always some variability in the equinoxes and solstices because of the way Earth's changing tilt matches up with its orbit around the sun.
-This year, the precise moment of the December solstice came at 12:11 p.m.
-ET Dec.
-21. That was the moment when Earth's south pole was tipped precisely toward the sun — and the north pole was tipped away, in darkness.
+This time, the precise moment of the solstice comes at 6:51 a.m.
+ET June 21.
+That's the moment when Earth's north pole is tipped precisely toward the sun.

-Saturday thus offers the longest night of the year for the Northern Hemisphere's residents, and the longest duration of daytime south of the equator.
+Saturday is thus the longest day of the year for the Northern Hemisphere's residents, and the longest night of the year south of the equator.

 Effect on climate